CLASSIC FM

-RADIO
+BBC RADIO

-Zeb Soanes is the presenter of Smooth Classics at Seven on Classic FM, the UK’s most popular classical music station.
-For over 20 years he was a newsreader and reassuring voice of the Shipping Forecast to millions of listeners on BBC Radio 4.
+For over 20 years Zeb was an authoritative newsreader and reassuring voice of the Shipping Forecast to millions of listeners on BBC Radio 4.
 He announced some of the biggest events in recent years from the final result of the Brexit referendum and the election of Donald Trump to the unfolding of the Coronavirus pandemic.
 He was a regular fixture onThe News Quiz, reported for From Our Own Correspondent and presented Saturday Classics on BBC Radio 3.
 Sunday Times readers voted him their favourite male voice on UK radio.
 On leaving The BBC, the Director General Tim Davie wrote, ‘I, like millions of the audience will miss you!
 Your voice has been a lyrical, clear and reassuring presence — the very heart of Radio 4.’

 SHIPPING FORECAST

-His long association with The Shipping Forecast led him to read it from the top of a lighthouse, at the closing ceremony of the Beijing Olympics and to open London Fashion Week — for which Vogue magazine described him as ‘a BBC radio presenter whose voice sounds like a massage feels’.
+His long association with The Shipping Forecast led him to read it from the top of Orfordness lighthouse, at the closing ceremony of the Beijing Olympics and to open London Fashion Week — for which Vogue magazine described him as ‘a BBC radio presenter whose voice sounds like a massage feels’.

 TELEVISION

-On television, he launched BBC FOUR, where he appeared as a regular presenter for the BBC Proms.
-He has also presented films for the Culture Show, Newsnight and Songs of Praise, made cameos in Sherlock and The League of Gentlemen and competed in the 2019 Christmas special of University Challenge.
+Zeb launched BBC FOUR on 2nd March 2002 as the first voice to welcome viewers to the new channel.
+He subsequently appeared on BBC FOUR as a regular presenter for the BBC Proms, interviewing star musicians and conductors including: Gianandrea Noseda, Andras Schiff, Stephen Hough .
+Across BBC television he has presented films for the Culture Show, Newsnight and Songs of Praise; made cameos in Sherlock and The League of Gentlemen and competed in the 2019 Christmas special of University Challenge.
+He was the brand voice of the BBC Store, the forerunner to BritBox.

 LIVE EVENTS